-Table 9 lists the rate of adoption within each Association of Government (AOG) region in Utah.
-These totals were determined by collecting the number of households without an internet subscription in each county and combining the totals for each county within their respective AOG.46
+Table 9 lists the rate of adoption within each Association of Governments (AOG) region in Utah.
+These totals were determined by collecting the number of households without an internet subscription in each county and combining the totals for each county within their respective AOG.57 Additional details related to broadband affordability, availability, and access can be found in the Appendices.